mkuthan/mkuthan.github.io/_posts/2022-07-25-beam-summit.md

 * Streaming pipelines are sexy but much more expensive (and complex) than batch pipelines.
 * Use existing tools like [PerfKit](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker) for performance/cost evaluation.
 Check Apache Beam [performance metrics](https://metrics.beam.apache.org) to compare different runners (e.g. if you want to migrate from JDK 1.8 to JDK 11).
-* Understand the framework and the runner internals, unfortunately it is necessary for troubleshooting.
+* Understand the framework and the runner internals, unfortunately it's necessary for troubleshooting.
 Be aware that Dataflow batch and streaming engines are developed by different engineering teams.
-* Cloud resources are not infinite, be prepared and define disaster recovery scenarios (e.g. fallback to more common machine types).
+* Cloud resources aren't infinite, be prepared and define disaster recovery scenarios (e.g. fallback to more common machine types).
 * Future is bright: Beam SQL, integration with ML frameworks, column oriented vectorized execution, new runners